Read the Small Print

 What Happens When Things Go Wrong?

-Don’t Sign Because of a Limited Time Offer
+Don’t Sign Because of a Limited-Time Offer

 Remember, your signature is important.
 Use it wisely.
 Read the small print!